Ultimate Klamath Falls Real Estate Investing Guide for 2026

 Property Values

-As a mortgage note buyer, you should search for borrowers having a comfortable amount of equity.
-If the value is not much more than the loan amount, and the lender needs to start foreclosure, the house might not realize enough to repay the lender.
-Rising property values help improve the equity in the property as the homeowner reduces the balance.
+Mortgage lenders want to find as much equity in the collateral as possible.
+When the property value isn't much more than the loan amount, and the lender has to start foreclosure, the collateral might not realize enough to repay the lender.
+Appreciating property values help raise the equity in the house as the homeowner lessens the balance.

 Property Taxes